top of page

 LSK_edited_edited_edited_edited.jpg

-Jackie was an adoption worker at the Toronto Children's Aid Society prior to working as a psychiatric social worker in the Day Treatment Program and The Women's Clinic at The Toronto Western Hospital.
+Jackie previously worked as an Adoption Practitioner and has visited children's villages worldwide, including institutions in India, Thailand, Vietnam, South Africa, Tanzania, Rwanda, China, South Korea, Morocco, Cambodia, South America and Europe.
+Early in her career, Jackie worked as an adoption worker at Toronto Children's Aid Society before becoming a psychiatric social worker in the Day Treatment Program at The Toronto Western Hospital.
 At the Toronto District School Board, she provided counselling and support to families and children.

 Jackie has extensive experience in the fields of attachment, older child adoption, special needs adoption and international adoption and has worked closely with Children’s Aid Societies across Ontario.
 She was a committee member of Ignite the Spark (Children's Aid Foundation), an enrichment program for children in the child welfare system across Canada.

-Jackie has been listed as a non-sexist therapist by the Women's Referral and Resource Counselling Centre.
-She was a consultant to Adopt4Life, an adoptive parent advocacy group in Ontario.
+Jackie has been listed as a non-sexist therapist by the Women's Referral and Resource Counselling Centre and was a consultant to Interwoven Connections.

-In addition to her work as a private adoption practitioner, Lisa maintains a private therapy practice in Toronto.
+In addition to working as a private adoption practitioner, Lisa maintains a private therapy practice in Toronto.

 She has been trained in Cognitive Behavioural Therapy (CBT) and Mindfulness-Based Stress Reduction (MBSR).